kcp-dev/enhancements/keps/core/0006-ephemeral-resources.md

 a per-shard certificate identifies kcp, not the provider relationship, so per-provider issuance grants no authorization capability that a kcp-published CA does not.

-**Put the whole webhook configuration on the APIResourceSchema, next to `conversion`.**
-This was the first shape of this proposal and it is wrong for one decisive reason: the schema spec is immutable.
+**Put the webhook configuration on the APIResourceSchema, next to `conversion`.** This was the first shape of this proposal and it is wrong for one decisive reason: the schema spec is immutable.
 A CA bundle or endpoint URL frozen at schema creation cannot be rotated, so a routine certificate renewal would force a new `APIResourceSchema` and an `APIExport` update, a schema-change event visible to every consumer, caused by an operational detail they should never see.
-Immutability is right for *what the API is* and wrong for *where it is served*, hence the split.
+Immutability is right for *what the API is* and wrong for *how it is served*.

+**A marker on the schema plus a separate endpoint list on the APIExport.** The second
+shape: `spec.ephemeral: {}` on the schema declaring the property, and `spec.ephemeralEndpoints[]` on the APIExport carrying the configuration.
+It preserves mutability but duplicates the resource key in two places and needs a validation rule to keep them in agreement. `ResourceSchemaStorage` already expresses "how is this resource served" on the APIExport, keyed by the resource entry, so the marker turns out to be
+redundant: the storage variant *is* the declaration.

-**A single `ephemeralwebhook` endpoint per APIExport, multiplexing all its resources.**
-Simpler still, but it forces one backend to serve every ephemeral resource in the export and gives no way to point two resources at two different services.
-The per-resource list costs little and keeps that option open.
+**A single ephemeral webhook per APIExport, multiplexing all its resources.** Simpler still, but it forces one backend to serve every ephemeral resource in the export and gives no way to point two resources at two different services.
+Per-resource configuration falls out of `ResourceSchemaStorage` for free.

 **Also serve `get`.** A named `get` reads more naturally than `POST`ing an object, and it is the first thing reviewers will ask for.
 It is rejected rather than deferred, on the